zmcddn/coding-interview-guide/README.md

 - A **fractal** is something that looks the same at all different levels of magnification.
 - A fractal tree: a small twig has the same shape and characteristics as a whole tree.

+For a more detailed explanation, you can [watch this video](https://www.youtube.com/watch?v=IJDJ0kBx2LM)

+- Note that try to draw recursion stack or recursion tree if the recursion looks confusing

-##### 2.4.1 Recursive function in Python
+##### 2.4.1 How recursion works

-* When a function is called in Python, a stack frame is allocated to handle the local variables of the function.
+* When a function is called in a programming language, a stack frame is allocated to handle the local variables of the function.
 * When the function returns, the return value is left on top of the stack for the calling function to access.
 * Even though we are calling the same function over and over, each call creates a new scope for the variables that are local to the function.